brenda-wanjiku/GithubClone/README.md

 Brenda Wanjiku

 ### Description
-This is a webpage that allows you to search users and repositories on Github
+This app is based of the Github app where you are able to search for Users and Repositories.

 ### Tech Used
 1. HTML for setting up the webpage